freenas/freenas-docs/userguide/system.rst

 .. note:: When the system dataset is moved, a new dataset is created and set active.
-The old dataset is intentionally not deleted by the system because the move can be transient or the information in the old dataset can be useful for later recovery.
+The old dataset is intentionally not deleted by the system because the move might be temporary or the information in the old dataset might be useful for later recovery.

 .. _system_dataset_fig: